MicrosoftDocs/ATADocs/ATADocs/ata-capacity-planning.md

 &#42;&#42;Average numbers (Peak numbers)
 > [!NOTE]
 > -   The ATA Center can handle an aggregated maximum of 400,000 frames per second (FPS) from all the monitored domain controllers.
 In some environments, the same ATA Center can handle overall traffic that is higher than 400,000.
-Please contact askcesec@microsoft.com for assistance with such environments.
+Contact askcesec@microsoft.com for assistance with such environments.
-> -   The amounts of storage dictated here are net values, you should always account for future growth and to make sure that the disk the database resides on has at least 20% of free space.
+> -   The amount of storage dictated here are net values.
+You should always account for future growth and to make sure that the disk the database resides on has at least 20% of free space.
-> -   If your free space reaches a minimum of either 20% or 100 GB, the oldest collection of data will be deleted.
-This will continue to occur until 5% or 50 GB of free space remains at which point data collection will stop working.
+> -   If your free space reaches a minimum of either 20% or 100 GB, the oldest collection of data is deleted.
+Deletion continues to occur until 5% or 50 GB of free space remains at which point data collection stops working.
 > - It's possible to deploy the ATA Center on any IaaS vendor as long as the performance requirements that are described in this article are met.
 > -   The storage latency for read and write activities should be below 10 ms.
 > -   The ratio between read and write activities is approximately 1:3 below 100,000 packets-per-second and 1:6 above 100,000 packets-per-second.
 > -   When running as a virtual machine dynamic memory or any other memory ballooning feature is not supported.
 > -   For optimal performance, set the **Power Option** of the ATA Center to **High Performance**.<br>
-> -   When working on a physical server, the ATA database necessitates that you **disable** Non-uniform memory access (NUMA) in the BIOS.
-Your system may refer to NUMA as Node Interleaving, in which case you will have to **enable** Node Interleaving in order to disable NUMA.
-See your BIOS documentation for more information.
-Note that this is not relevant when the ATA Center is running on a virtual server.
+> -   When working on a physical server, the ATA database needs you to **disable** Non-uniform memory access (NUMA) in the BIOS.
+Your system may refer to NUMA as Node Interleaving, in which case you have to **enable** Node Interleaving to disable NUMA.
+For more information see your BIOS documentation.
+This is not relevant when the ATA Center is running on a virtual server.

 ## Choosing the right gateway type for your deployment
 In an ATA deployment any combination of the ATA Gateway types is supported:

-- Only ATA Gateway(s)
+- Only ATA Gateways
-- Only ATA Lightweight Gateway(s)
+- Only ATA Lightweight Gateways
 - A combination of both

-When deciding the Gateway deployment type, consider the following:
+When deciding the Gateway deployment type, consider the following benefits:

 |Gateway type|Benefits|Cost|Deployment topology|Domain controller use|
 |----|----|----|----|-----|